ionic-team/stencil-ds-output-targets/README.md

 The plugins add additional output targets for each framework binding that is included.

+Here is an example project repo using the plugins for reference: https://github.com/ionic-team/stencil-ds-plugins-demo

 ## Angular

 Angular has a pretty good story for integration with web components but there are a few issues with the developer experience.
 If you want to know what the story is without the bindings go here: https://stenciljs.com/docs/angular.